Ebimo21/web-development-training/HTML Lessons/L2/README.md

 The `<script>` element is used to define client-side JavaScripts.

 ## HTML Semantic Elements
 Semantic elements = elements with a meaning.
 A semantic element clearly describes its meaning to both the browser and the developer.
+They increase accessibility,  improve SEO, improve code structure and make code more readable for both humans and machine.

 Examples of non-semantic elements: `<div>` and `<span>` - Tells nothing about its content.
 Examples of semantic elements: `<form>`, `<table>`, and `<article>` - Clearly defines its content.
 List of Semantic Elements